iAnatoly/opencanary/README.md

 # opencanary
-## opencanary in a docker - starting fresh to avoid garbage
+## opencanary in a docker container

 This is a simple docker iomage to run opencanary and keeping its weird dependencies contained.